OpenClassrooms-Student-Center/SportSee/README.md

 ### 4.2 Examples of queries

-- `http://localhost:3000/user/12/performances` - Retrieves the performance of the user with id 12
+- `http://localhost:3000/user/12/performance` - Retrieves the performance of the user with id 12
-- `http://localhost:3000/user/18` - Retrieves the user's main information 18.
+- `http://localhost:3000/user/18` - Retrieves user 18's main information.